West Coast fires will cost US economy dearly | DW | 17.09.2020

 The costs around wildfires are multifold.
 Besides the irreplaceable loss of life and the enormous costs to put out the fires, there are many tangible elements like the damage to vehicles, homes and other buildings.
 These costs can be roughly calculated by looking at insurance claims.

 Over the years, all of the top 10 costliest wildland fires in the country have been in California.
-The costliest of all was Camp Fire in 2018, which cost insurers over $8.5 billion (€7.16 billion), according to numbers tallied by the Insurance Information Institute.
+The costliest of all was Camp Fire in 2018, which set insurers back over $8.5 billion (€7.16 billion), according to numbers tallied by the Insurance Information Institute.

 But the Camp Fire was just one fire.
 Reinsurer Munich Re estimates the costs for all the wildfires that year to be over $20 billion.
 So far this year's fires should bring in a similar calculation.